Federal Employees in the Physical Sciences and Engineering

 The public sector is a major employer of physical science and engineering professionals.
 As part of the 2025 AIP Research Agenda

-The first tool in this set shows a map view that reveals the broad distribution of these federal employees in every state in September of 2024.
+The second visualization shows a map view that reveals the broad distribution of these federal employees in every state in September of 2024.
 California, Maryland, and Virginia lead the way with over 50,000 employees in physical science and engineering jobs.
 An additional 120,000 colleagues are employed in the remaining 47 states, US territories, and other countries.
+Due to redaction changes in OPM’s recent data releases, we cannot update this graphic.
+There are now widespread redactions in certain data fields, including the locations of federal employees.
+In the September 2024 release, less than 3% of federal employees in the physical sciences and engineering had their locations redacted in the dataset; by November 2025, this had increased to about 65%.